flowcontrol12/docu/docs/05-Examples/Baseline Example/Using baseline in a rule.md

+---
+description: Unexpected increase in the number of flows rule example.
+---

 # Using baseline in a rule - Unexpected increase in # of flows rule example

 We want to create a **Rule** that uses baseline functionality.
 For this purpose, we will analyze the rule implemented in the system by default - **Unexpected increase in # of flows rule. ** It detects an unexpected increase in the number of flows based on the baseline for the last hour.